About The Musculoskeletal Disorders Research Advisory Group

 - Dr Felicity Bishop.
 Associate Professor (Psychology), University of Southampton

 - Dr Elspeth Wise.
-GP, South Shields (Newcastle)
+General Practitioner, South Shields (Newcastle)

 - Dr Maura McCarron.
 Rheumatologist, Belfast Health and Social Care Trust

-- Malvika Gulati.
-D Phil student, University of Oxford (maternity leave)
+- Dr Malvika Gulati.
+Clinical Research Fellow and D Phil student, University of Oxford

 Paediatric Rheumatology Clinical Study Group Representative